 Refined meals to suit every taste.
 Our culinary team labors to develop the highest quality culinary experiences for our guests.
 Below is a sample of the exquisite dishes served up by Chef Angus and his team of chefs.

-We suggest Western Chic for women dining at The Cheyenne Club.
+After 4PM, we suggest Western Chic for women dining at The Cheyenne Club.
 This includes dresses, skirts, dress jeans or slacks.
 Cowboy boots are also acceptable.

 Gentlemen attending dinner at the Cheyenne Club should plan on wearing Ranch Style attire.
 This includes dress jeans or slacks, collared shirts, and cowboy boots.
 Formal jackets are also encouraged.
 Please note that non-collared shirts, polo shirts, worn jeans, tennis shoes or baseball caps are not allowed.